Search

 Home » College of Agriculture » Entomology

-• It was mainly responsible for research and teaching activities in the Department of Agricultural Zoology Entomology in Government Agriculture college, Kanpur
+• During initial years, the section was mainly responsible for research and teaching activities in the Department of Agricultural Zoology/Entomology and Mr. P.B.
+Richard was the first Entomologist (1921- Feb 1940) in Government Agricultural College, Kanpur

-• Post graduate classes in Agricultural Zoology and Entomology was started in 1944 under the Headship of Dr. U.S. Sharga, Professor & Head, Department of zoology and Entomology who retired in 1961.
+• Postgraduate classes in Agricultural Zoology and Entomology was started in 1944 under the then Professor and Head Dr. U.S. Sharga (Retired in 1961), Department of Zoology and Entomology.

-• In July 1975 it was recommend as Department of Entomology.
+• In July 1975, it was renamed as Department of Entomology.

 Pracatical Manuals

-• To produce technically sound skilled resource persons in the field of Entomology plant protection.
+• To produce technically sound skilled resource persons in the field of Entomology and plant protection.

 • Development of integrated pest management modules for the different crops.